Spiker1992/memcached-experiment/README.md

 ## Exploring existing materials online

-- Analysis of Memcached performance https://pages.cs.wisc.edu/~vijayc/papers/memcached.pdf
+### Analysis of Memcached performance

+https://pages.cs.wisc.edu/~vijayc/papers/memcached.pdf

-(I assume it was writen back in Nov 2009 - https://github.com/memcached/memcached/wiki/ReleaseNotes143) "We look at tuning the e1000 network driver for memcached - Interrupt blanking, where the system is nonresponsive to interrupts for a period of time; Opportunistic polling, which switches between polling and interrupts for I/O based on the load; We look at modifying the number of buffers for transmitting and receiving packets and the delays associated with transmitting and receiving packets."
+(I assume it was writen back in Nov 2009 - https://github.com/memcached/memcached/wiki/ReleaseNotes143)

+"We look at tuning the e1000 network driver for memcached - Interrupt blanking, where the system is nonresponsive to interrupts for a period of time; Opportunistic polling, which switches between polling and interrupts for I/O based on the load; We look at modifying the number of buffers for transmitting and receiving packets and the delays associated with transmitting and receiving packets."

-1-4GB RAM
+This was tested on 1-4GB RAM machines

-- Example of a benchmark on a larger machine https://memcached.org/blog/persistent-memory/
+### Example of a benchmark on a larger machine

+https://memcached.org/blog/persistent-memory/

 2x Xeon Cascade Lake CPUs (24 cores, 48 hyperthreads each) 12 x 16GB (192GB) of DDR4 RAM

+Very nice example of a performance article on this subject

-- How to benchmark the performance of memcached on ubuntu https://medium.com/swlh/the-complete-guide-to-benchmark-the-performance-of-memcached-on-ubuntu-16-04-71edeaf6e740
+### How to benchmark the performance of memcached on ubuntu

+https://medium.com/swlh/the-complete-guide-to-benchmark-the-performance-of-memcached-on-ubuntu-16-04-71edeaf6e740

+Article shares what tools to use to benchmark Memcached performance on Ubunutu

-- Example looking at different caching application within Laravel https://www.georgebuckingham.com/articles/laravel-cache-driver-performance/
+### Example looking at different caching application within Laravel

+https://www.georgebuckingham.com/articles/laravel-cache-driver-performance/

-1GB RAM / 1 CPU
+Tests were run on 1GB RAM / 1 CPU machines.

-This is more on the lines of what I want to do with Django.
+This is more on the lines of what I want to do but with Django.

+I may borrow authors test setup when I get to simulating traffic.

-- Example of a benefit that caching brings
+### Example of a benefit that caching brings

 https://stackoverflow.com/a/829260

+This comment highlights the benefit of caching really nicely.

+"The difference was like 150 requests/second to 30000 requests/second and the database queries dropped to 1-2 per page."